Take That Fan Guide

 Budget Alternatives:

-• Hostels: Glasgow has excellent hostels, such as the Euro Hostel Glasgow or GloBalls Hostel, offering dormitory beds and private rooms at very competitive prices, often located centrally.
+- Hostels: Glasgow has a growing number of excellent hostels, such as Euro Hostel Glasgow and High Street Hostel, offering dormitory beds and private rooms at very affordable rates.

-• Airbnb: A great option for groups or those seeking self-catering facilities.
-You can find apartments and rooms across various neighborhoods, often providing good value.
+- Airbnb: A great option for groups or those seeking self-catering facilities.
+You can find apartments all over the city, offering flexibility and potentially cost savings.

 Frequently Asked Questions

 Photography and video policies?
-Small, non-professional cameras and mobile phones are usually permitted for personal use.
-However, professional cameras with large lenses, video cameras, and selfie sticks are generally prohibited.
-Flash photography may also be restricted.
-Always check the venue’s specific policy closer to the date.
+Generally, small, personal cameras and mobile phones are permitted for personal use.
+However, professional cameras with detachable lenses, video cameras, and selfie sticks are usually prohibited.
+Flash photography is often discouraged as it can disrupt the performance and other audience members.
+Always check the specific venue policy closer to the date.

 Bag and item restrictions?
-Hampden Park typically has strict bag policies.
+Hampden Park, like most major venues, has strict bag policies.
 Large bags, rucksacks, and backpacks are usually not allowed.
-Small handbags or clutch bags (often with size restrictions like A4 size) are generally permitted.
-Prohibited items include food, drink, glass bottles, and sharp objects.
+Small handbags or clutch bags are typically permitted.
+Prohibited items often include glass bottles, alcohol, fireworks, and sharp objects.
+A full list of prohibited items will be available on the Hampden Park website closer to the event.

 What's the refund policy?
-Refund policies are usually determined by the ticket vendor and event organiser.
-Generally, tickets are non-refundable unless the event is cancelled.
-If an event is rescheduled, tickets are usually valid for the new date, with refund options typically offered if you cannot attend the rescheduled performance.
-Always review the terms and conditions at the time of purchase.
+Refund policies vary depending on the ticket provider and the reason for cancellation.
+If the event is cancelled by the artist or venue, full refunds are usually issued.
+If the event is rescheduled, tickets are typically valid for the new date, with options for refunds available if you cannot attend.
+Always refer to the terms and conditions of your ticket purchase.

 How early should I arrive?
-For Take That at Hampden Park, it is recommended to arrive at least 1.5 to 2 hours before the scheduled start time of the main act.
-This allows ample time for security checks, navigating the crowds, finding your seats, and enjoying the pre-show atmosphere without feeling rushed.
+For a concert of this magnitude at Hampden Park, arriving 2-3 hours before the main act is strongly advised.
+This allows plenty of time for security checks, finding your seat, and enjoying the atmosphere without feeling rushed.
+For those with general admission standing tickets, arriving even earlier might be beneficial for prime positioning.

 Top Tips for Take That at Hampden Park